 Granted, if you do your own part and he still doesn’t engage in a process of change and growth, you might very well find someone else to be in relationship with.

 Take a stand for yourself

-One of the first way to inspire him to value you more, is for you to value you more.
+One of the first ways to inspire him to value you more, is for you to value yourself more.
 Take a stand for yourself.
 Cultivate a sense of yourself as a valuable, deserving person.
 One of Sonika’s most valuable personal lessons from being in relationship with an abusive partner was for her to get out of her victim mindset and craft a mindset of power (it took a while, but she got out of that relationship).

 To do that practically, you can be clear about what you’re up for and what you’re not up for.
-“I’m available to talk about anything but I’m NOT available for being called names or yelled at”.
-“I’m available for so-and-so, but I’m not available for so-and-so” or “I’m willing to do so-and-so, and I’m not willing to do so-and-so” are good ways to communicate that.
+For example, you might say, “I’m available to talk about anything but I’m NOT available for being called names or yelled at”.
+Or, “I’m available for so-and-so, but I’m not available for so-and-so” or “I’m willing to do so-and-so, and I’m not willing to do so-and-so” are good ways to communicate that.
 Often, your part in a situation where you don’t feel your husband values you, is that you let it happen and don’t communicate clearly what you want, what you’re willing to do, and what you’re not willing to do, in productive ways that he can hear.

 Takes up all your “mental real estate”

 When you find these instances, thank him for it.
 We call this approach “Providing what’s desired”, and it’s useful for both partners in relationship.
 Whenever you’re missing or desiring something, you start by providing it.
-You want more appreciation? make sure you don’t just rail on him to appreciate you more, but also offers him appreciation.
+You want more appreciation?
+Make sure you don’t just rail on him to appreciate you more, but also offers him appreciation.
 This is not to stroke the guy’s ego, but simply to use an approach that might work.
 Plus, it really helps your mental and emotional well-being when all your focus is not on what’s not working, and you deliberately notice where you have some of what you want.